Elarson649/elarson649.github.io/_posts/2020-06-17-final-project.md

 Feature Engineering
 ---------------------
 After a lot of data cleaning, I did data manipulation to find songs that were eligible to be a one-hit wonder, or, in other words, an artist's first song to reach the Billboard top 40.
-I then added in data via the Spotify API, including the genres of the artist (e.g. hip hop, pop) and the aforementioned audio features.
-I also added in the song's lyrics, producers, and writers via the Genius API.
-I was particularly curious about the impact of working with acclaimed producers and writers (think of [Max Martin](https://en.wikipedia.org/wiki/Max_Martin), superproducer/writer to pop's biggest stars).
+I then added in data via the **Spotify API**, including the genres of the artist (e.g. hip hop, pop) and the aforementioned audio features.
+I also added in the song's lyrics, producers, and writers via the **Genius API**.

 After performing some data validation, we had **1500 songs in our dataset, 48% of which were one-hit wonders,** which I thought of as surprisingly high!
 Alas, it is better to have one hit wonder-ed than to never have one hit wonder-ed at all, right? :thinking:

-I really wanted to leverage some of the NLP (natural language processing) techniques I picked up at Metis in my analysis, so I performed some feature engineering around the lyrics of songs.
+I really wanted to leverage some of the **NLP (natural language processing)** techniques I picked up at Metis in my analysis, so I performed some feature engineering around the lyrics of songs.
 I used VADER to perform sentiment analysis, leveraged spaCy for named entity recognition (e.g. is the song using more specific language as opposed to more vague languasge or platitudes), measured the reading difficulty of the lyrics using the Flesch Reading Ease, and quantified the variety of words in the lyrics through a custom metric.

 ![Image test]({{ site.url }}/images/Macygray-itry.jpg 'I Try (to make good features for modeling!)')

-I also wanted to compare the potential one-hit wonders to the music landscape at the time of the song's release.
+I also wanted to c**ompare the potential one-hit wonders to the music landscape at the time of the song's release**.
 To avoid data leakage, I compared each one hit wonder to the previous year's top 100 songs via the Billboard year-end charts.
 These year-end charts are based off a song's position and longevity on the weekly charts from the entire year.
 I used a [dataset](https://github.com/walkerkq/musiclyrics) that already had the lyrics of the top songs.
 After adding in audio features and genres via Spotify's API, I developed three metrics to measure how similar a song was to other music popular at the time!

  * **Genre score**, or genre popularity.
 This is defined as a count of how many songs' artists from the year-end chart from the prior year had the same genre as the one-hit wonder's artist (e.g. the potential one hit wonder was country and 15 songs on the prior year's year-end charts were country, so the genre score is 15 points).
 I only looked at the genre with the highest score if the song's artist had multiple genres.